textpattern/textpattern.github.io/administration/index.md

 The default admin-side landing location changes once you initially set your language preferences.
 You'll find yourself landing on the "**Write**":http://docs.textpattern.io/administration/write-panel panel from that point on, which is the default panel under the **Content** region.

-You can change the default landing panel to whichever one you want using the "Default administration panel" preference under the **Admin** area of the [**Preferences**](http://docs.textpattern.io/administration/preferences-panel) panel.[^3]
+You can change the default landing panel to whichever one you want using the "Default administration panel" preference under the **Admin** area of the [**Preferences**](http://docs.textpattern.io/administration/preferences-panel) panel.[^2]

-[^3]: The current preference label is, "Default admin tab".
-Beginning with version 4.6 the label will become "Default administration panel", which is a normalization against "Textpattern guidelines":http://docs.textpattern.io/brand/.
+[^2]: The current preference label is, "Default admin tab".
+Beginning with version 4.6 the label will become "Default administration panel", which is a normalization against [Textpattern guidelines](http://docs.textpattern.io/brand/).